-Establishment Agents acting as delivery employees of a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall have attended and successfully completed Delivery Core Curriculum prior to making a delivery, which shall, to the extent not covered in Basic Core Training include, without limitation, training on:
+7. Delivery Core Curriculum.
+In addition to the Basic Core Curriculum, all Marijuana Establishment Agents acting as delivery employees of a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall have attended and successfully completed Delivery Core Curriculum prior to making a delivery, which shall, to the extent not covered in Basic Core Training include, without limitation, training on:

-- b.
-Safe cash handling practices; - Strategies for de-escalating potentially dangerous situations; c. - d.
+- a.
+Safely conducting deliveries; - b.
+Safe cash handling practices; - c.
+Strategies for de-escalating potentially dangerous situations; - d.
 Securing product following any instance of diversion, theft or loss of Finished Marijuana Products pursuant to 935 CMR 500.110(1)(m); - e.
 Collecting and communicating information to assist in investigations;

-f.
-Procedures for checking identification;
+- f.
+Procedures for checking identification; - g.

-- g.
 Indications of impairment; - h.
-Notification to Consumers of use of mandatory recording devices; and i.
+Notification to Consumers of use of mandatory recording devices; and - i.
 Such other areas of training determined by the Commission to be included in a Responsible Vendor Training Program.